-Current Research Projects
+Recent and Ongoing Research Projects

 Children’s STEM Learning with Conversational Technologies

-This project, headed by Dr. Mark Warschauer and Dr. Ying Xu, and partnered with PBS kids, investigates the use of conversational agents to support children’s learning during interactive educational television consumption.
+This project, headed by Dr. Mark Warschauer and Dr. Ying Xu, and partnered with PBS Kids, investigates the use of conversational agents to support children’s learning during interactive educational television consumption.
 The end goal of this project is to distribute the conversational videos as publicly accessible content via PBS KIDS platforms to millions of children across the country.

 Conversational Agents as Bilingual Reading Partners